 - Declares its support of workers and their communities’ fight against divisive racist terror;

-- Calls on the leadership of our union to take affirmative action in the development and election of more leaders of color and the hiring of staff of color;
+- Directs the leadership of our union to take affirmative action in the development and election of more leaders of color and the hiring of staff of color;

 - Opposes the assault on affirmative action;

-- Calls for continued workshops on racism and discrimination at all levels of our union;
+- Directs the UE Education Department to continue providing workshops on racism and discrimination at all levels of our union;

-- Calls for elimination of racial profiling, police brutality, and “stop-and-frisk,” and a repeal of “stand-your-ground” laws;
+- Calls for elimination of racial profiling, police brutality, “stop-and-frisk,” and a repeal of “stand-your-ground” laws;

 - Urges the union at all levels to support and work with local Black Lives Matter groups and other organizations fighting racism and discrimination;

-- Condemns all attacks on the basis of ethnicity and religion, particularly those on Arab-Americans, Muslims and Latinos;
+- Condemns all attacks on the basis of ethnicity and religion, particularly those on Arab-Americans, Muslims and Latinxs;

 - Calls on the union at all levels to make our members and communities aware of the increase of hate groups in our country, to provide information to help them to recognize and combat all forms of hate, and to expose racism in the media;

 - Urges regions and locals to set up unity councils on the model pioneered by Local 506;

 - Demands strict enforcement and just punishment for violation of existing anti-discrimination laws;